 8.1 Motivation

 The model framework presented in this dissertation, particularly chapter 4, provides a sound platform to construct other important ENSO predictability studies.
-The natural progression of this work is to determine whether predictability is altered when the subsurface heat content buildup is present in the initialized subsurface equatorial Pacific.
+The natural progression of this work is to determine whether predictability is altered when the subsurface heat content is sufficiently built up in the initialized subsurface equatorial Pacific.
 Another potential spinoff of this work is to repeat a similar ensemble predictability experiment with a different model to investigate the sensitivity of the error growth rate to models with a more stable or less stable ENSO cycle.
 Both topics are discussed in this chapter.
 We begin with further discussion of the so-called 2014 El Niño forecast “bust.”

-Why the 2014 El Niño amplitude verified much weaker than predicted is mostly discussed in terms of intrinsic processes (i.e., not model deficiencies) in the literature (McPhaden, 2015) as well as in chapter 5 here.
+Why the 2014 El Niño amplitude was verified much weaker than predicted is discussed mostly in terms of intrinsic processes (i.e., not model deficiencies) in the literature (McPhaden, 2015) as well as in chapter 5 here.
 For instance, Menkes et al. (2014) argue that the lack of westerly wind bursts (WWBs) during summer hindered the development of a large event, whereas others argue that easterly wind surges (Min et al., 2015) or an exceptional easterly wind burst (Hu and Fedorov, 2016) accounted for El Niño’s demise.
 Along those lines, Larson and Kirtman (2015a) show through a coupled model ensemble experiment that the 2014 event falls within the expected uncertainty generated from ENSO-independent, forecast-independent, noise-driven perturbation growth.

-These studies, however, neglect one key aspect that is particularly puzzling about the 2014 and 2015 forecasts, that both years exhibited clear subsurface heat content buildup in the western Pacific.
+These studies, however, neglect one key aspect that is particularly puzzling about the 2014 and 2015 forecasts - both years exhibited clear buildup of subsurface heat content in the western Pacific.
 While equatorial winds have been stressed in recent analyses, the subsurface heat content precursor (Meinen and McPhaden, 2000; McPhaden, 2003) requires more attention.
 Both 2014 and 2015 March initialized forecasts contained a buildup of heat content in the western Pacific subsurface, yet only 2015 resulted in a large El Niño event.
 Thus, the sensitivity of the precursor behavior to other intrinsic sources of atmosphere and ocean variability needs to be properly addressed.
 Previous knowledge considers the subsurface precursor a necessary condition for ENSO (e.g., Wyrtki, 1975; Zebiak and Cane, 1987; Schneider et al., 1995), although recent years have shown a less coherent relationship between the warm water volume (WWV) and ENSO SST (McPhaden, 2015).
-Furthermore, Larson and Kirtman (2015b) reveal that certain coupled models, for instance NCAR-CCSM4, do not need the WWV precursor to excite ENSO-like growth via a coupled instability mechanism (e.g., Philander et al., 1984; Hirst 1986; Battisti, 1988; Battisti and Hirst, 1989; Kessler and McPhaden, 1995).
+Furthermore, Larson and Kirtman (2015b) reveal that certain coupled models, for instance CCSM4, do not need the WWV precursor to excite ENSO-like growth via a coupled instability mechanism (e.g., Philander et al., 1984; Hirst 1986; Battisti, 1988; Battisti and Hirst, 1989; Kessler and McPhaden, 1995).
 Ultimately, these different conclusions suggest the need for a better understanding of the role of the subsurface heat content precursor in determining the evolution of ENSO and ENSO predictability.

 There exists only a limited number of ENSO events that are sufficiently well-observed; thus coupled model experiments provide a helpful supplemental tool to mechanistically study the contribution of the precursor to ENSO predictability.
 A large sample of preconditioned equatorial Pacific states is necessary to explore the precursor’s role in ENSO evolution, especially because false alarms are equally as important in understanding why certain preconditioned states evolve into large El Niño events while others do not.
 The goal of the future work is to quantify how much the precursor biases the mean ENSO evolution or forecast (warm or cold) and how much noise-driven processes, including WWBs, contribute to the spread about the mean bias.
 A complementary analysis using all observed preconditioned equatorial Pacific states and the subsequent ENSO evolutions will supplement the model conclusions.